haljoumaa/i2c/README.md

-# I2C Master Controller – VHDL Implementation
+# I2C Master Subsystem – VHDL Implementation

 This repository contains a synthesizable I2C Master subsystem implemented in VHDL, developed as part of an advanced digital design project.
 The system includes: